 Panchakarma is a unique Ayurvedic cure, which literally translates as “five actions” for detoxification.
-Panchakarma restores balance of the body and mind, detoxifies the body and strengthens the immune system.
+Panchakarma restores balance of the body and mind, cleanses the body and strengthens the immune system.
 The treatment is the most popular Ayurvedic cure available in all SpaDreams resorts offering intensive Ayurveda.
 Panchakarma was developed millennia ago in India and it remains the cornerstone of Ayurvedic healing today.
-It is recommended for anybody who suffers from illnesses related to overall psychical and physical imbalance, from burn-out and depression to hypertension, digestive problems and obesity.
+It is recommended for anybody who suffers from illnesses related to overall physical and mental imbalance, from burn-out and depression to hypertension, digestive problems and obesity.

 The principles of Panchakarma